andyogah/data_science_capstone_project_1/README.md

 #### Goals ###

-* To what accuracy can we predict the group name (gname) of terrorist attacks in the USA?
+* To what accuracy can we predict the group name (gname) of terrorist attackers in the USA?
 * Are attacks in the US native breed or originating from other countries?

 Things of notes here is: